Saric-Group/archaea_chromosome_seg/README.md

 [1] Parham, Sorichetti, Cezanne, Foo, Kuo, Hoogenberg, Radoux-Mergault, Mawdesley, Daniels Gatward, Boulanger, Schulze, Šarić, Baum, *Temporal and spatial coordination of DNA segregation and cell division in an archaeon*, [PNAS 122 (42), e2513939122 (2025)](https://doi.org/10.1073/pnas.2513939122)

 **Note**: at pag.
-17 of the Extended Data, the mass of the polymer beads was erroneusly reported as being $1.1m$, where $m$ is the mass of a membrane bead.
+17 of the Extended Data, the value of the polymer bead mass was erroneusly reported as being $1.1m$, where $m$ is the mass of a membrane bead.
 The actual value of the polymer bead mass is $3.82$.
 This has no qualitatitive effect on the results reported.
 Moreover, the value of the polymer bead mass is largely arbitrary and not mapped to any experimentally measured quantity.

 [2] [LAMMPS documentation: group command](https://docs.lammps.org/group.html)